fosslight/fosslight-guide-en/scanner/6_android.md

     ```

 ## 📁 Result
 - fosslight_report_[datetime].xlsx : This is a report outputting OSS information for each binary detected in the output.
-- fosslight_binary_android_[datetime].txt : fosslight_binary.txt is a file that outputs the OSS-Report file in text format and additionally outputs TLSH and checksum values for each binary.
+    - The checksum and tlsh values for each binary are hidden by default and written within FOSSLight-Report.
 - fosslight_log_[datetime].txt : Execution log is output.
 - REMOVED_BIN_BY_DUPLICATION_[datetime].txt : This is a list deduplicated from FOSSLight Report because there are two or more files with the same binary name and checksum in the output path.